-Exiting the train station at Termini we walked past all the taxis.
+Exiting the train station at Termini, we walked past all the taxis.
 Our hotel was a few blocks away and we were walking.
-Last year the taxis wanted to charge a fixed rate of 50€ to go the few blocks and I could do without that fight again.
+Last year the taxis wanted to charge a fixed rate of 50€ to go the few blocks.
+And I could do without that fight again.
 While we ultimately got a cab at a less userous rate, it was a relatively easy walk and I could use a bit of a stretch.

 A Spa Day At The Artimide Hotel in Rome

-We sat in the relaxation room when we were done, I felt like a bowl of jelly and we weren’t done!
+We sat in the relaxation room when we were done.
+I felt like a bowl of jelly and we weren’t done!
 Later in the day we went back for a salt scrub, deep tissue massage and a facial.
 While the spa services were not the best I have had, they provided a great relaxing way to totally decompress before returning home.

 Flying Home From Rome to Toronto

-Throughout the flight the stewardess assured us we would make our connection but the 8 of us in Business Class were quite skeptical that both us and our bags would make the Toronto flight even with a quick exit from the front of the plane.
+Throughout the flight the stewardess assured us we would make our connection.
+But the 8 of us in Business Class were quite skeptical that both us and our bags would make the Toronto flight.
+Even with a quick exit from the front of the plane.
 The passport control in Munich provided to be efficient and we arrived at our next plane with a bit of breathing room.
 We would certainly connect through Munich again!

 While we might have felt ripped off on the Rome to Munich portion of our Business Class flight, Lufthansa regained some points on the long flight back to Toronto.
-With a day flight I was not looking to sleep, but the service and food was great.
+With a day flight I was not looking to sleep.
+But the service and food was great.